PixllCreations/mini-comp-bot/README.md

 The bot is currently restricted to **admin role only** in Discord.
 To modify this, update the `.env` file:
 - Set `PERMITTED_ROLE` to the **role ID** of the desired role (only one may be used).

+To give the bot permsissions in a new server, open the bot in the Discord Developer Portal (currently stored under my account).
+Then, go to Poller -> OAuth2 -> OAuth2 URL Generator

+From the list select `bot`.
+You will see **Bot Permissions** appear up below.
+Select the following permissions:
+- Send Message
+- Manage Messages
+- Embed Links
+- Attach Files
+- Read Message History
+- Use Slash Commands

+After selecting these, copy the link in the **Generated URL** field.
+Paste it into a new tab and select the server you want these new permissions to apply to.

 ## Including the Bot

 ### Channel